 Described as having a “wonderfully controlled soprano voice” by Alex Ross of the New York Times and “an astonishing presence” by Jennifer de Poyen of the San Diego Union Tribune, Canadian soprano Stacey Fraser’s eclectic musical interests have led her to sing on international operatic, concert and theatre stages across the United States, Canada, Asia and Europe.
 She has appeared as a soloist for the San Diego Opera, the Tony Award winning La Jolla Playhouse, the Kennedy Center in Washington D.C., Taipei National Concert Hall in Taiwan, ISCM Taiwan, the Musicasa Concert Hall in Tokyo, Japan, the Thailand Composition Festival, the Americké Jaro Festival in Prednasek, Czech Republic, Red Square Gallery Hong Kong, the Festival Eduardo Mata in Oaxaca, Mexico, Vancouver Symphony, Kazan Co-Op Theatre in Halifax, Nova Scotia, South Dakota Symphony, La Jolla Symphony, San Bernardino Symphony, Banff Centre, Tanglewood Music Center, Asia Society NYC, Alice Tully Hall at Lincoln Center and the world renowned La MaMa Experimental Theatre in New York City.

-She holds a Doctorate in Contemporary Music Performance from University of California, San Diego, and Master of Music in Vocal Performance from Manhattan School of Music and a Bachelor of Music in Vocal Performance from the University of Toronto.
+She holds a Doctorate in Contemporary Music Performance from the University of California, San Diego, and Master of Music in Vocal Performance from the Manhattan School of Music and a Bachelor of Music in Vocal Performance from the University of Toronto.
 She is currently Professor of Music and Director of Opera Theatre at California State University, San Bernardino.
-Professional affiliations and memberships include AGMA, Canadian Actors Equity and NATS.
+Professional affiliations and memberships include AGMA, Canadian Actors Equity, NATS and the Recording Academy.